TomChv/wait-my-workflow/README.md

   push:

 jobs:
-  build_job: # Here is your checkName var
+  build: # Here is your checkName var
     runs-on: self-hosted

     steps:
       ## Build you application..
-Push it to docker
+Push it to docker for example
 ```

 **Deployment workflow**